PlaidCloud/website/content/en/docs/reference/command-line-tools-reference/kubelet-tls-bootstrapping.md

 All of TLS bootstrapping described in this document relates to the kubelet.
 However, other components may need to communicate directly with kube-apiserver.
-Notable is kube-proxy, which is part of the Kubernetes control plane and runs on every node, but may also include other components such as monitoring or networking.
+Notable is kube-proxy, which is part of the PlaidCloud control plane and runs on every node, but may also include other components such as monitoring or networking.

 Like the kubelet, these other components also require a method of authenticating to kube-apiserver.
 You have several options for generating these credentials: